CONTINUE READING...

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-* From 3 April 2025, the restaurant will be moving to a four-course evening menu priced at £65 pp. Sunday lunch will remain a three-course menu at £50 pp. The owners are also planning to close for the winter months from October 2025.* Coombeshead is a working, developing farm with owner Tom Adams making new decisions all the time about what livestock to keep, what to grow that will best suit the soils, and how to present the bounty of the land to its best advantage.
-The accommodation aspect of the business is its principal attraction (not least for the excellent breakfasts) but a three-course menu at £50 for lunch or dinner is well worth a detour.
+Coombeshead is a working, developing farm with owner Tom Adams making new decisions all the time about what livestock to keep, what to grow that will best suit the soils, and how to present the bounty of the land to its best advantage.
+The accommodation aspect of the business is its principal attraction (not least for the excellent breakfasts) but a four-course evening menu at £65 is well worth a detour.
 Proceedings open with the famously good bread served with sunny-yellow farmhouse butter before a starter of mangalitza pork terrine or a simple preparation of just-picked vegetables.
 Main courses could be a hefty leg of guinea fowl, served with stewed tomato and string beans, plus dressed salad leaves.
-Our inspector's dess...
+Our inspector's dessert – a perfectly rendered frangipane tart of haskap berries with clotted cream – felt like the best kind of farmhouse cooking.
+As for wine, it's a matter of browsing the cellars for yourself and picking out something suitable.
+If you've arrived ho...

 Coombeshead is a working, developing farm with owner Tom Adams making new decisions all the time about what livestock to keep, what to grow that will best suit the soils, and how to present the bounty of the land to its best advantage.
-The accommodation aspect of the business is its principal attraction (not least for the excellent breakfasts) but a three-course menu at £50 for lunch or dinner is well worth a detour.
+The accommodation aspect of the business is its principal attraction (not least for the excellent breakfasts) but a four-course evening menu at £65 is well worth a detour.

 Proceedings open with the famously good bread served with sunny-yellow farmhouse butter before a starter of mangalitza pork terrine or a simple preparation of just-picked vegetables.
 Main courses could be a hefty leg of guinea fowl, served with stewed tomato and string beans, plus dressed salad leaves.
 Our inspector's dessert – a perfectly rendered frangipane tart of haskap berries with clotted cream – felt like the best kind of farmhouse cooking.